 Mobile chat software is one of the most popular and profitable types of applications in both Apple Store and Google Play.
 However, there is always room for improvement, and new messaging applications for Android or iOS may solve the problems of the existing software, focus on a particular audience, or simply offer better performance and user experience, earning their place under the metaphorical sun.

-If you set your mind on conquering the mobile chat market with new ideas and optimized solutions, Light IT is ready to help you!
+We hope this article answered your questions on how to make a messaging app.
+And if you set your mind on conquering the mobile chat market with new ideas and optimized solutions, Light IT is ready to help you!